-The Iberdrola brand may form part of the trade names and distinctive signs used by the companies of the Group in carrying on their businesses.
+The Iberdrola brand may form part of the trade names and distinctive signs used by the companies of the Group in carrying on their businesses and by the foundations linked thereto in the course of their activities.

-Entities licensing the Iberdrola brand shall ensure that said use does not cause confusion regarding their own identity and independence.
-For these purposes, except in those situations allowed by the Iberdrola Brand Usage Guide, all of the companies of the Group (other than the Company itself), as well as entities in the nature of foundations linked thereto, that use the Iberdrola brand shall use it together with their own distinctive name.
+Licensees shall endeavour to ensure that the use of the brand does not cause confusion regarding their own identity and independence.
+For these purposes, except in those situations allowed by the Iberdrola Brand Usage Guide, all of the companies of the Group (other than the Company itself), as well as entities in the nature of foundations linked thereto, that use the Iberdrola brand, shall use it together with their own distinctive name.